 However, there are other lawful reasons that allow us to process your personal information and one of those is “legitimate interests”.
 This means that there is a legitimate interest for Thomas's Foundation to process your information to help us achieve our vision

 that every child deserves an enriching education.
-Thomas's Foundation delivers its vision through four core projects: Foundation Bursaries; Community Partnerships; CAIRN; Thomas's Academy.
+Thomas's Foundation delivers its vision through three core projects: Foundation Bursaries; Community Partnerships; CAIRN.
 These core projects provide educational opportunities for children in the local communities of Thomas’s London Day Schools located in Battersea, Clapham, Fulham and Kensington and, overseas, in the remote hill villages of rural Nepal.

 Whenever we process your Personal Information under the “legitimate interest” lawful basis we make sure that we take into account your rights and interests.